orb-lang/cluster/doc/md/clade.md

 ## Structure

   Inheritance is normally bespoke, as is the subsequent relationship between related species\.
-In clade, we generate a whole named collection of descendants, known as phyles, which the clade maintains as a single structure\.
+In Clade, we generate a whole named collection of descendants, known as phyles, which the clade maintains as a single structure\.

-Clade being part of cluster, a clade is based on a single cluster genus, which we refer to as the basis\.
+Clade being part of Cluster, a clade is based on a single cluster genus, which we refer to as the basis\.
 This genus is created by the author, and the seed passed to clade, which returns a clade\.